 Are you overwhelmed with the cost of speech therapy?
 Are you tired of attending meeting after meeting at your child’s school?
-If so, we are here to help with some tips to make the most out of your time.
-These general tips can be applied to toddlers or school age children alike
+It is expensive and it is tiring.

 Many parents do not know their child’s specific goals.
 They may know the general area of need such as improving expressive language, but they don’t know the specific goals.
-Knowing the goals is extremely important because they can be easily practiced throughout the day.
+However, most goals can be easily targeted throughout the day.

-For example, if your child is working on pronouns, you can easily bombard him or her with models of “he" and “she” throughout daily routines.
-At the mall, you can pick out clothes for your mother while asking your child…”what would SHE like?
+For example, if your child is working on pronouns, you can bombard him or her with models of “he" and “she” throughout daily routines.
+At the mall, pick out clothes for your mother and say…"what would SHE like?
 SHE would love this!
 Tell me what you think SHE wants."

-Once you know the goals, get ideas from our speech therapy resources: games
+Once you know the goals, check out these speech therapy resources/games:

 This tip ties in nicely with the previous one!
 Once you have a handle on your child’s specific goals, learn why your child is working on those areas.
 This is important to keep yourself and your child motivated.